 In 2018, Austin assisted NEWS3 as a production assistant and reporter, learning how to put together a newscast.

 In the summer of 2019, he was a video production intern for the Windy City Thunderbolts in Crestwood, Illinois where he shot video replays, as well as editing game recap videos for the Thunderbolts social media pages.

 Outside of NEWS3, Austin hosts a morning sports talk radio show, “A and A @ 8,” on WIUS 88.3 The Dog.

 Website & Social Media Coordinator

-Evan Williamson is Senior transfer from Heyworth, IL (15 minutes south of Bloomington-Normal IL) with a major in Production and minor in Sports Broadcasting.
+Evan Williamson is a senior transfer from Heyworth, IL (15 min south of Bloomington-Normal IL) with a major in Production and minor in Sports Broadcasting.

-Evan came to Western Illinois interested in Sports Broadcasting but fell in love with the production side the first week of school.
+Evan came to Western Illinois interested in sports broadcasting but fell in love with the production side the first week of school.
 He spent his first semester doing computer generated graphics for the news and volunteering anywhere he could.